 The accident at Fukushima Daiichi

-There have also been experiments using expendable life forms varying from fruit flies to dogs.
-In this author's view there has been far too much reliance on fruit fly data and far too little reliance on large animal and human data, which is much more relevant.
+There have also been experiments using expendable life forms including fruit flies, mice and dogs.
+In this author's view there has been far too much reliance on fruit fly and mouse data for developing human radiation safety standards and far too little reliance on readily available human data.
 The simple reality is that a human being is about 7 orders of magnitude more massive than a fruit fly, so determining human risk based on fruit fly data is fraught with problems.
-To get an accurate radiation risk projection for humans one should rely primarily on large animal and human data.
+When, on a dose basis, fruit fly and reliable human data disagree by three orders of magnitude, much more weight should be assigned to the human data.

 There is good human data summarized by scientifically competent persons.
 This author recommends the following sources: